bpaquet/node-logstash/Readme.markdown

 * ``pattern_channel``: use channel as pattern.
 Default value : false
 * ``serializer``: please see above.
 Default value to ``json_logstash``.
 * ``format``: please see above.
 Used by the ``raw``serializer.

+Logio
+---

+This plugin is used to sent data to a Logio server.

+Example:

+* ``output://logio://localhost:28777``

 Filters
 ===